All Episodes

 I live by the 17th Street Canal, and obviously we were devastated.

-There's 7,000 miles of pipeline canals to service the oil industry that deteriorates and causes and and impacts our flood protection.
+There's 7,000 miles of pipeline canals to service the oil industry that deteriorates and causes and impacts our flood protection.

 All of this because the Port of New Orleans is important.

-It's the second largest port, uh the seafood industry, the oil industry, and everything else.
+The seafood industry, the oil industry, and everything else.

-Uh you need to come and take a look and learn the facts before saying everybody knew it was going to flood.
+You need to come and take a look and learn the facts before saying everybody knew it was going to flood.

 This did not have to happen.